-Prerequisite: A Grade and a combined Pre-Applications and Pre-Methods Exam Average of 85%.
-Studied concurrently with Mathematics Methods
+Prerequisite: A Grade and a combined Advanced Mathematics and Year 10 Mathematics Exam Average of 85%.

+Must be studied concurrently with Mathematics Methods

 This Course provides opportunities, beyond those presented in the Mathematics Methods ATAR Course, to develop rigorous mathematical arguments and proofs and to more extensively use mathematical models.
 Mathematics Specialist contains topics in functions and calculus that build on and deepen the ideas presented in the Mathematics Methods Course, as well as demonstrate their application in many areas.
 The Mathematics Specialist Course also extends understanding and knowledge of statistics and introduces the topics of vectors, complex numbers and matrices.
 Mathematics Specialist is the only ATAR Mathematics Course that should not be taken as a standalone Course and it is recommended to be studied in conjunction with the Mathematics Methods ATAR Course as preparation for entry to specialised university courses such as Engineering, Physical Sciences and Mathematics.